johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     I think he's a contender.

+summing-up: |
+    I'll level with you.
+This year is not a great year for Eurovision.
+There isn't any one song – none – that I can point to this year and say “bloody love that one”, or even “that is obviously a winner”.

+    I think in a sea of mediocrity, it's anyone’s game to win.
 ---

 It's Eurovision time once more and Europe, it seems, is stuck on Sweden *[like a tattoo-oo-oo](https://www.youtube.com/watch?v=BE2Fj0W4jP4)*, as we return to Sweden for this year's contest.
 It's lucky number seven for the Swedes as hosts of Europe's biggest annual music festival, and the third for the city of Malmö.